PannagaS/pallet-detection-task/README.md

 The process flow inside the docker is as shown in the figure below.
 ![assets](https://github.com/PannagaS/pallet-detection-task/blob/main/assets/process_flow.png)

-The entry point for the project is at start.sh shell script.
-The user is prompted with options for converting best.pt to best.engine (TensorRT model).
-Further, depending on whether the user wants to run the inference on test images or from the ros bag ([click here](https://drive.google.com/file/d/1BvhP653G3PqfUq96L18gDBIi-5oOYqcr/view) for bag file) or on live camera feed, other model parameters such as confidence, iou, half precision flag (FP16) can be set accordingly.
+- The entry point for the project is at start.sh shell script.
+- The user is prompted with options for converting best.pt to best.engine (TensorRT model).
+- Further, depending on whether the user wants to run the inference on test images or from the ros bag ([click here](https://drive.google.com/file/d/1BvhP653G3PqfUq96L18gDBIi-5oOYqcr/view) for bag file) or on live camera feed, other model parameters such as confidence, iou, half precision flag (FP16) can be set accordingly.

+Note that you will be prompted for however you want would like to run the model (by specifying model parameters and/or running inference on specific topics).
+I believe these prompts are self-explanatory.

 ## Navigating the project
 This project is wrapped in a docker for easy replication on other devices with NVIDIA drivers.